 Bounty’s crew mutinied in 1789.
 Captain Bligh was attempting to transport breadfruit plants from Tahiti to the West Indies when the crew mutinied.
 Children could read a concise but interesting account at: Bounty Mutiny.

 George Washington was inaugurated President of the United States in 1789 in New York City.
-Idea: Present Presidents are inaugurated in January in Washington, District of Columbia.
-Children could try to figure out why George Washington’s inauguration was in April (instead of January) in New York City (instead of Washington, DC).
+Idea: Present Presidents are inaugurated on January 20 in Washington, DC.
+Children could try to figure out why George Washington’s inauguration was in April (instead of January) and in New York City (instead of Washington, DC).
 They could also read a transcript of his speech at: http://www.archives.gov/exhibits/american_originals/inaugtxt.html.

 James Madison suggested the Bill of Rights in 1789.
-He realized that many people felt the new Constitution was not strong enough without some statements about individual rights.
+He realized that many people felt the new Constitution was not strong enough without some statements about individual rights, including freedom of speech and freedom of religion.
 The Bill of Rights added the first ten amendments to the Constitution and became effective December 15, 1791.
 Children could read a kid-friendly version of the rights: Bill of Rights.

 Department of State, under the name Department of Foreign Affairs, was created by Congress in 1789.
+Thomas Jefferson served as the first Secretary of State from March 22, 1790, to December 31, 1793.
 Older children could visit the department’s website at: http://www.state.gov/.

 United States War Department was created in 1789 by Congress.
 In 1949 it was renamed the Department of Defense.
-Children could visit the department’s website at: http://www.defense.gov/.
+Retired General Henry Knox was the first Secretary of War and a member of President George Washington’s five-person cabinet.
+Children could visit the Defense Department’s website at: http://www.defense.gov/.